Slevinski/slevinski.github.io/series/foundations/entries/the-shape-of-writing/essay.md

 It also depends on a stable symbol inventory.

-For modern Sutton SignWriting, that shared inventory is **ISWA 2010**.
+For modern Sutton SignWriting, that shared inventory is **ISWA 2010**, the International SignWriting Alphabet 2010 symbol set.

+Here, `alphabet` means the stable SignWriting symbol inventory.
+It does not mean a small linear alphabet modeled on spoken-language print.

 This matters because the alphabet is the reference layer behind writing, editors, fonts, websites, datasets, and encoding.